Web modeling

-Web modeling (aka model-driven Web development) is a branch of Web engineering which addresses the specific issues related to design and development of large-scale Web applications.
+Web modeling (aka model-driven Web development) is a branch of Web engineering that addresses the specific issues related to design and development of large-scale Web applications.
 In particular, it focuses on the design notations and visual languages that can be used for the realization of robust, well-structured, usable and maintainable Web applications.

+Models

-Designing a data-intensive Website amounts to specifying its characteristics in terms of various orthogonal abstractions.
+Designing a data-intensive website amounts to specifying its characteristics in terms of various orthogonal abstractions.
 The main models that are involved in complex Web application design are: data structure, content composition, navigation paths, and presentation model.
 Several languages and notations have been devised for Web application modeling.
 Among them: